MicrosoftDocs/power-automate-docs/articles/dataverse/upload-download-file.md

 # Upload or download image and file content

-In late 2019, two new column datatypes were added to Dataverse.
+There are two column datatypes for handling images/file content Dataverse.

 - **File** – With **File**, you can have a [column that stores arbitrary file data for your table](https://docs.microsoft.com/powerapps/developer/common-data-service/file-columns).